5r1kanth/GDPFall24-Group05/README.md

 ## Steps to Make a Resource Downloadable
   1. **Create a Controller**
     - Define a method to handle file download requests, accepting the filename in the URL.
+     # Steps
+       1. **Define Controller**: Create a controller to handle download requests.
+       2. **Download Method**: Add a method to receive the filename as a URL parameter (e.g., `/download/{filename}`).
+Map it to handle `GET` requests.
+       3. **Validate Input**: Extract and validate the filename to prevent security risks like directory traversal.
+       4. **Retrieve and Respond**: Fetch the file if it exists, and return it as a `Resource` with headers set for downloading.

   2. **Validate the File**
     - Check if the requested file exists and is readable on the server.
   3. **Set Response Headers**